Chart Color Schemes

 Coogee - Clovelly features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Coogee-Clovelly's dwelling structure, as per the latest Census, had 13.9% houses and 86.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This differed from Sydney metro's 26.9% houses and 73.1% other dwellings.
-Home ownership in Coogee-Clovelly stood at 25.7%, with mortgaged dwellings at 22.7% and rented ones at 51.7%.
+In Coogee-Clovelly, as per the latest Census, 13.9% of dwellings were houses while 86.1% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
+This contrasts with Sydney metropolitan area's figures of 26.9% houses and 73.1% other dwellings.
+Home ownership in Coogee-Clovelly stood at 25.7%, with mortgaged properties at 22.7% and rented ones at 51.7%.
 The median monthly mortgage repayment was $3,467, higher than Sydney metro's average of $3,033.
-Median weekly rent in the area was $650, compared to Sydney metro's $550.
-Nationally, Coogee-Clovelly's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in Coogee-Clovelly was $650 compared to Sydney metro's $550.
+Nationally, Coogee-Clovelly's mortgage repayments were significantly higher at $3,467 against the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing